scheinerman/SimplePartitions.jl/README.md

 # SimplePartitions

 Module for set partitions.
-This is a work in progress.
-We define a `Partition` to be a wrapper around the `DisjointUnion` type defined in the `DataStructures` module, but with a bit more functionality.
+We define a
+`Partition` to be a wrapper around the `DisjointUnion` type defined in the `DataStructures` module, but with a bit more functionality.